 - A minimum ceiling height of 16 feet (5 m).
 Welding fume particulates rise at least 13′ (4 m) before they cool down.
 For this, the previous dimensions can change to 25’x25’x16′ (7,5×7,5×5 m).

-- Designed for safe continuous human presence with easy entry or exit.
-For example, no basements or rooms with no windows or only one door.
+- Designed for safe continuous human presence with an easy exit.
+For example, no basements, rooms with no windows, and rooms with only one door.

-- Finally, a proper internal design that does not have any additional walls or large equipment that would block the free flow of air.
+- Finally, a proper internal design that does not have walls or large equipment that would block the free airflow.

 If one of the above is not met, you need to install mechanical exhaust ventilation with a flow rate of 2,000 cubic feet per minute (3,400 m3 per hour).